TABConf/6.tabconf.com/.github/ISSUE_TEMPLATE/workshop-submission.md

 ---
 name: Workshop Submission
-about: Submit your workshop idea for TABConf 2023!
+about: Submit your workshop idea for TABConf!
 title: ''
 labels: 'Workshop'
 assignees: ''